Gerry-Geraldy/Gerry-Geraldy/README.md

 ---

 ### 🚀 About Me
-I’m a passionate **Front-End Developer** with a focus on creating **modern, responsive, and accessible web applications**.
+I’m a passionate **Front-End Developer** focused on creating **modern, responsive, and accessible web applications**.
-Currently, I’m also exploring **Back-End Development** to become a more complete full-stack engineer.
+Currently, I’m also learning **Back-End Development** to become a more complete full-stack engineer.

 - 🌱 Currently learning: **Next.js, RESTful APIs, and Node.js**
 - 💡 Experienced with: **React.js, Tailwind CSS, Axios, Redux, and Material Tailwind**